kotsaftis/Cyber-Security-Learning-Journey/Structure_Of_Infosec.md

 |Incident Response Specialist | Manages and responds to security incidents | Often works in tandem with pen testers by responding to their attacks, and sharing/collaborating with them afterwards to discuss lessons learned. |
 | Security Analyst | Monitors systems for threats and analyzes security data | May use pen test results to improve monitoring |
 | Compliance Specialist | Ensures adherence to security standards and regulations | Pen test reports often support compliance efforts |

-## Principles in InfoSec

--Confidentiality
-    - Ensures that information is accessible only to those authorized to have access
-    - Protects against unauthorized disclosure of information
-    - Implemented through measures like encryption and access controls

--Integrity
-    - Maintains and assures the accuracy and completeness of data over its entire lifecycle
-    - Protects against unauthorized modification of information
-    - Implemented through measures like hashing and digital signatures